peterschen/blog/gcp/samples/minecraft-on-gke/README.md

 # Minecraft on GKE #
 This sample shows how to provision GKE through Terraform and run a simple container on it.
-Minecraft might not be the perfect example as it does not support hotizontal scaling or shared state but it is fun nonetheless.
+Minecraft might not be the perfect example as it does not support horizontal scaling or shared state but it is fun nonetheless.

 ## Enable Kubernetes Engine API ##
 If you haven't used the Kubernetes Engine API in the project you are working in yet, you need to enable it before the template will work.